Kurio Science - The Proof

 Compression garments have been used in the medical industry for years with well-publicised benefits of enhancing recovery.
 When the sports industry recognised the benefits to athletes they began introducing compression garments to improve both recovery and performance.

 Correct and proper compression can promote an increase in blood flow (venous return) and stop venous pooling.
-Faster or more efficient blood flow can increase the removal of waste products to create a more efficient recovery mechanism - ultimately making recovery from exercise quicker, enabling sportspeople to train harder, feel better and achieve more.
+Faster or more efficient blood flow can increase the removal of waste products to create a more efficient recovery mechanism - ultimately making recovery from exercise quicker, enabling sportspeople to train harder, go further and recover faster.

 Compression garments make an object smaller than its original size (in other words, squeezing).
 It is a simple method which if configured correctly, can help athletes with the following: